zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-procedure.md

     <div data-bind="pcControl:infoBox"></div>
     ```

-1. Then, create the ViewModel.
+1. Then, create the ViewModel in the code.

    ```c#
    public infoBox: infoBox.Contract;